best frameworks for doing this is called the Capability Maturity Model or CMM.

 organization effective (such as customer satisfaction) and efficient (such as cycle times) at meeting

-Since each CMM Level has its own KPA’s,
+goal of Since each CMM Level has its own KPA’s,

 challenge is to meet